dell/goobjectscale/README.md

 // First we need to inject ObjectScale access token from objectscaleAuthUser structure.
 InjectTokenToIAMClient(iamClient, objectscaleAuthUser, x509Client)

-// Next we need to inject Account ID / Namespace (look at FAQ how to obtain it).
+// Next we need to inject Account ID / Namespace (see FAQ on how to get it).
 InjectAccountIDToIAMClient(iamClient, "osaia3382ab190a7a3df")

 // Finally we can use the IAM client to do API calls to ObjectScale.